 Your spine is best off when it’s straight.
 It’s simple: bends and twists in your back can cause muscle strains and put pressure on nerves.
 Keep your back straight and you’ll avoid back pain.

 Unfortunately, stomach sleeping causes increased pressure on joints and muscles which can cause uneccessary soreness or numbness.

-You should try to sleep in another position if it’s possible.
-That said, we sleep the way we do because that’s what is comfortable.
-If you’re intent on staying on your stomach, then make the most it.
+First and most obviously, you should at least try to sleep in another position if you can.
+That’s easier said than done of course!
+We sleep the way we do because that’s what is comfortable.
+If you’re content on your stomach, then make the most it.

 What Can a Stomach Sleeper Do to Get Better Rest?

-If it doesn’t feel right sans pillow, then you’ll want to find a pillow that has a low profile so that it doesn’t elevate your head too high.
-Some pillow manufacturers have specially designed stomach sleeper pillows.
-Most of these are quite simply just thin pillows, but some others offer wild features like special arm tunnels.
-The unique designs should be judged with skepticism; try these before you buy if possible.
+If that doesn’t feel right (and to most it will not), then you’ll want to find a low loft (thin) pillow that doesn’t elevate your head too high.
+Some pillow manufacturers have specially designed low loft stomach sleeper pillows.
+Most of these are quite simply thin pillows, but some others offer wild features like special arm tunnels.

 What’s the Best Stomach Sleeper Pillow?

-If you’re intent on staying on your stomach, then make the most it.
-First try sleeping with no pillow and if that doesn’t work out, do some deliberate and careful shopping for a stomach sleeper pillow.
-The best stomach sleeper pillow will provide you sufficient support for both your head and neck without elevating it too much.
+If you’re content to stay on your stomach, first try sleeping with no pillow at all and if that doesn’t work out, do some deliberate and careful shopping for a new pillow.
+The best stomach sleeper pillow will provide you sufficient support for both your head and neck without elevating them too high.
 Above all, it’ll simply be comfortable.